jcrecio/ImageReconstruction/README.md

-# Simple Evolutionary Algorithm
+# Evolutionary Algorithm to Reconstruct Images

-This is a very simple evolutionary algorithm implementation in Java for didactical purposes.
-It was created by Francisco Chicano for the course "Evolutionary Algorithms" of the Master in Software Engineering and Artificial Intelligence of the University of Malaga (Spain).
+## Version 1.
+January 8th, 2023
+This version provides a mechanism to reconstruct grey-scale images based on a evolutionary algorithm.
+The method and the implementation usage can be found [here].(https://github.com/jcrecio/ImageReconstruction/blob/main/ImageReconstructionDocument_20230108_version1.pdf)